mlochbaum/BQN/doc/group.md

         ln ← "Phelps"‿"Latynina"‿"Bjørgen"‿"Andrianov"‿"Bjørndalen"
-        co ← "US"    ‿"SU"      ‿"NO"     ‿"SU"       ‿"NO" ⥊˘ co ⊐⊸⊔ ln
+        co ← "US"    ‿"SU"      ‿"NO"     ‿"SU"       ‿"NO" ≍˘ co ⊐⊸⊔ ln

 If we would like a particular index to key correspondence, we can use a fixed left argument to Index Of.

         countries ← "IT"‿"JP"‿"NO"‿"SU"‿"US"
         countries ≍˘ co countries⊸⊐⊸⊔ ln

 However, this solution will fail if there are trailing keys with no values.
-To force the result to have a particular length you can append that length as a dummy index to each argument, then remove the last group after grouping.
+To force the result to have a particular length you can append that length to the left argument.

         countries ↩ "IT"‿"JP"‿"NO"‿"SU"‿"US"‿"ZW"
-        countries ≍˘ co countries{𝕗⊸⊐⊸(¯1↓⊔○(∾⟜(≠𝕗)))} ln
+        countries ≍˘ co countries⊸(⊐∾≠∘⊣)⊸⊔ ln

 ### Partitioning